alban-read/M1-MICRO-FORTH/M1MicroForth.md

 I have paid some attention to the performance of the inner loop, it is easy to test as you can try out different versions and time the results.

 I chose to use 16bit tokens to represent words, rather than 64 bit addresses, the addresses would probably be faster, but that would be a different implementation, as lots of words are tuned for the token memory layout.
 64 bit addresses felt.. wastefull ..

+Forth words typically use dozens of tokens, very large words may use a few hundred.

 It is a simple interpreter but FORTH is also a simple and lean language.